qazer25/admin_telegram_bot/README.md

 use vs code to go to the folder
 open terminal
 install pip3 (https://blog.eldernode.com/install-pip3-on-windows/)
-Type pip --version in terminal.
-If not found or errors return back to previous step) install pipenv (enter *pip install --user pipenv* into cmd) enter *pipenv install*
+Type pip --version in terminal  If not found or errors return back to previous step) install pipenv (enter *pip install --user pipenv* into cmd) enter *pipenv install*
 enter *pipenv run python main.py*
 (Should not be able to run yet)

 2. Asking BotFather for help